johnvilsack/python-notes/docs/starting-prompt.md

 - Code first, direct answers, zero sycophancy
 - Simplicity and brevity are the marks of genius
 - Keep explanations simple and high level aka vibe coding
-- No emojiis
+- No emojis

 ## What This Does

-* Includes info about your setup and workflow
+- Includes info about your setup and workflow
-* Outlines what you expect to receive back
+- Outlines what you expect to receive back